Rishika-05/My_Portfolio/README.md

 #Project_1

 I know basics of Frontend development.
 I generally face problem in padding and margin properties.
-Hope I will learn that thrugh practicing.
+Hope I will learn that through practicing.

+While doing the project,
-Till now, I learnt to use the flex property.
-I also learnt to use the css clip path generator which is really helpful in shaping different things;
+ I learnt to use the flex property.
+ I also learnt to use the css clip path generator which is really helpful in shaping different things.